A sculpture in front of a colorful sunset on Davidson's Campus

 “Things have changed so much in my lifetime,” she said.
 “Davidson has made so many great changes.
 When I first started working there, white people didn’t associate with Black people.
 You worked and you went home.
 With the Kuykendalls, I felt free to go anywhere in the college, which I hadn’t before.”

 The Kuykendalls visit her often and were among more than 260 guests at a party celebrating her 100th birthday at Davidson Presbyterian Church in September.
-She plans to attend Thursday’s ceremony with her daughters.
+She attended Thursday’s ceremony with her daughters and glowed with joy as her many friends stopped to greet and hug her.

 Bernice Torrence Houston with former President John Kuykendall and his wife, Missy

-“It means a lot,” she said.
+“It means a lot,” she said of the memorial.
 “There are still a lot of problems in the world.
 You’ll always have those ‘antiques’ who don’t like how far we’ve come, but I feel like this is a good step.”

 Striving for Better Days